 Hello World Guide

-You have some experience with the basics of programming (building apps, working with APIs, etc.) and have some experience working with the JavaScript programming language.
-This guide does not explain JavaScript ES6 modules or the JavaScript program language.
+• You have some experience with the basics of programming (building apps, working with APIs, etc.) and have some experience working with the JavaScript programming language.
+This guide does not explain JavaScript ES6 modules or the JavaScript programming language.

-You know what a "single-page app" is and how they work.
+• You know what single-page apps are and how they work.

 What you'll need